drufball/yosai/_drafts/complications.md

 The keys dangled in the lock, calling to Denri.
 These two kids were practically begging her to stir up a bit of mischief.
 She smiled.

 Denri put her arm across her mouth and blew a loud, wet raspberry.
-It ripped through the silence like, well, like a loud fart in a quiet room.
+It ripped through the silence like a loud fart in a quiet room, which was mostly the point.
 The two boys spun around, mouths hanging open like a pair of dumb monkeys.
 Denri couldn't have asked for more.
 She slammed the door shut and turned the lock.

 By the time the two boys had processed what happened and run to the door, she had slipped the keys in her shirt and was halfway down the hallway.
 They started shouting and pounding against the door frame.

 Denri chuckled as she pictured their dumbfounded expressions.
-It almost made up for the fact that she didn't get to go smashing through any paper walls.
+It almost made up for the fact that she didn't get to go smashing through any walls.

 <br />